-To maintain the health and safety of our community, a limited number of our programs are offering direct, in-person services, we are working to continue them through other methods.
-For instance, some Low Vision Services, like optometric consultations, psychological counseling and occupational therapy, are now available for in-person appointments.
+To maintain the health and safety of our community, a limited number of our programs are offering direct, in-person services, while others are functioning remotely.
+For instance, some Low Vision Services, like optometry, occupational therapy, and assistive technology consultations, are now available for in-person appointments.
 We are continuing to provide telehealth sessions for optometry, occupational therapy, and psychological services.
 As COVID-19 restrictions are lifted, we will continue to provide a safe and positive rehabilitation experience for our clients both in-person and virtually.
 Our Seniors Program is currently functioning remotely.
 Our Children’s Development Center and Preschool teachers have adopted a hybrid model, and currently half of the students have returned for in-person learning while the remainder are continuing to learn remotely.
 Our Customer Care Centers, including the University of Illinois Health Services Customer Service Center and our Illinois Joining Forces Care Coordination Center, have adopted work-from-home models, enabling many staff members, including Veterans and people who are disabled, to work remotely.

 The health and safety of everyone at The Chicago Lighthouse continue to be our highest priority.
 Direct services for the communities most vulnerable to COVID-19, such as our Preschool, Children’s Development Center, Adult Living Skills, and Seniors, will resume once it is safe.
 In the meantime, here are some things you can do to help:

 - Practice social distancing, and be vigilant about disinfecting and hand-washing.
 It may seem like you are not doing much, but that is the point.
 The more opportunity the virus has to spread, the longer this will last.

 - Check-in with others.
 Social distancing can be particularly isolating for those who may have a disability, particularly those who are blind or visually impaired.
 Contact people you know who may be feeling isolated to let them know you’re thinking about them.